HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 ##### Subscription Notification API

-* The Data Submitter **SHALL** support a POST API <Data Submitter Base URL>/receive-notification with a payload of the Subscription Notification Bundle to receive the notifications from the Data Source.
+* The Data Submitter **SHALL** support a POST API "receive-notification" with a payload of the Subscription Notification Bundle to receive the notifications from the Data Source.

 * The Data Submitter **SHALL** ensure no duplicate reports are submitted for the same patient and encounter occurring within a health care organization.